 The two forms of gene therapy are:

-Gene therapy is done only through clinical trials, which often take years to complete.
+Currently, gene therapy is done only through clinical trials, which often take years to complete.
 After new drugs or procedures are tested in laboratories, clinical trials are conducted with human patients under strictly controlled circumstances.
 Such trials usually last 2 to 4 years and go through several phases of research.
 In the United States, the U.S. Food and Drug Administration (FDA) must then approve the new therapy for the marketplace, which can take another 2 years.

 Gene therapy does have risks and limitations.
 The viruses and other agents used to deliver the "good" genes can affect more than the cells for which they're intended.
 If a gene is added to DNA, it could be put in the wrong place, which could potentially cause cancer or other damage.

 Genes also can be "overexpressed," meaning they can drive the production of so much of a protein that they can be harmful.
 Another risk is that a virus introduced into one person could be transmitted to others or into the environment.